9.2: Planning for the Costs of School

 To reach your long-term goal of earning a college degree, you may need to make some short-term financial sacrifices along the way.
 With an average 4–6 year degree completion rate, your college education is an investment of your time, intellect, and finances.
 Attending college takes money, and the responsibility of paying tuition falls on you and/or your family.
 Speak openly with your family about how you plan to pay for your education now and in the future.
 When conversing with your family, make a clear determination of who will be paying which expenses.
 Also, remember that costs are not limited to tuition and housing (Education Financial Council, 2009), but also include:

-- Fees: Fees include costs such as activity fees, parking, etc. Please check the Bursar Services Web site to obtain the most recent price of fees.
+- Fees: Fees include costs such as activity fees, parking, etc. Please check the Student Accounts Web site to obtain the most recent price of fees.

-- Books and Supplies: Books are surprisingly expensive, particularly if they are accompanied by a CD or workbook.
+- Books and Supplies: Books are surprisingly expensive, particularly if they are accompanied by a workbook or software.
 In 2006–2007, the national average cost of books was $1000 per year.
 Supply costs can include pens, pencils, USB drives, notebooks, paper, etc.

 Computing College Expenses